 They are more likely to be women.
 They can let go, obsessively thinking about the hurt, perceived failure, or anxiety.
 They lose perspective like when you have an argument and you keep brooding over it which ends up in your head.
 They keep talking about their feeling and emotions such that it gains more intensity in the same way a hurricane does circling and circling and picking up more energy with each pass.
 We pay too much attention to our internal chatter and simmer over it…This takes up massive amounts of intellectual energy.
 Truly, it’s exhausting, unproductive, and brutal as well as hard to deal with because they often want to talk it out.
 However, even the people who love us the most can reach their empathy fatigue.

-Positivity can’t be Answer to Emotional Turmoil
+Positivity can’t be an Answer to Emotional Turmoil

 There is one more common strategy to deal with uncomfortable emotions which is just as unhealthy and this is about that belief that all will be well if we just keep on smiling.
 This strategy is so rife in today’s world since there is toxic positivity as if you can put positive affirmations on top of your feelings and not deal with them.
 It is just not that simple as well not practical as well.
-These three strategies – Bottling, Brooding, and Chasing happiness come from discomfort with negative emotions.
+These three strategies – Bottling, Brooding and Chasing happiness come from discomfort with negative emotions.
 Although, they may be are short-term emotional aspirin however the problem is that is if we don’t deal with the source of the pain we miss the ability to deal with it once and for all!

 Soul of the Book

 Sometimes the negative emotions can be useful, say if you have some impromptu last-minute changes in the morning a right before a big ppt at work then you will need to bottle it for now.
 It is these coping strategies that are used by default.
 We need to learn to become uncomfortable with bad moods and bad feelings.
 What I feel is bad moods are underrated and they have the capacity to actually help us form necessary arguments that can improve our memory and encourage perseverance.
-It can also make us more attentive about our blind spots and less prone to confirmation bias.
-Bad feelings can actually be messengers which we curb instead of embracing them, we need to teach us things about ourselves that can prompt us with insights helping us take important life directions.
+It can also make us more attentive to our blind spots and less prone to confirmation bias.
+Bad feelings can actually be messengers which we curb instead of embracing them, we need to teach things about ourselves that can prompt us with insights helping us take important life directions.
 Every negative emotion can be a strong motivator for improvement.

 4 Key Takeaways – Practical Steps to develop Emotional Agility